ugoviti/izpbx/README.md

 # Dockerfile
 - https://github.com/ugoviti/izpbx/blob/main/izpbx-asterisk/Dockerfile

+# Targets of this project
+Cloud and On-Premise, Fast, Automatic and Repeatable deploy of VoIP PBX systems

 # Features
 - Fast initial bootstrap to deploy a full features PBX system (60 secs install time from zero to a running turnkey PBX system)
 - Built-in PBX Engine based on Asterisk® project (compiled from scratch)